openstack/openstack-manuals/doc/admin-guide/source/compute-networking-nova.rst

    the ``.bashrc`` file are for an unprivileged user, you must run these commands as that user instead.

-Enable ping and SSH with :command:`nova` commands:
+Enable ping and SSH with :command:`nova secgroup-add-rule` commands:

 .. code-block:: console